“This little adapter works well with Windows, but its pricey for what it does.”

 Connecting with a Windows 10 device couldn’t be quicker.
 Open the Action Center, click “Connect”, and you should see the display listed as an option.
 By default your display will be mirrored at a maximum resolution of 1080p (1920×1080 pixels), but on Windows 10 devices you can also choose to extend your display so different windows show up on your TV and your laptop.
 Audio will also be sent to the display, which is great for watching movies.

-But there are limits.
-We can’t recommend this technology for is gaming.
-Full screen games like Torchlight II didn’t even show up on the display, and even while simply browsing the web there is a great deal of lag between moving your mouse and seeing the cursor move on the big screen.
-The delay made even simple games like Tetris hard to play.
+Additionally, we can’t recommend this technology for is gaming.
+Full screen games like Torchlight II didn’t even show up on the display, and even while simply browsing the web there was a great deal of lag between moving your mouse and seeing the cursor move on the big screen.
+The delay made simple games like Tetris hard to play.

 Connecting with an Android device was also straight-forward.
 On most devices, the “Cast screen” icon found in the drag-down menu is all you need.
 Connecting was fast, and again we could see this as a great way to show off photos.
 There were framerate issues not witnessed with Windows, however.
 Videos on the TV sometimes looked choppy compared to the phone itself, though for the most part were perfectly watchable.

 Gaming, again, was out of the question.
-The delay made progress in Duet, which requires decent reaction times, a splattered mess in no time.
-Occasionally, the display would glitch out entirely while trying to play.
+The delay made a game like Duet completely unplayable.
+Occasionally, the display would glitch out entirely while trying to play, likely due to the frame rate issue again.

 Surprisingly good range